Go to content

 Stochastic resonance in RF SQUIDs and superconducting circuits

-· Stochastic resonance (SR) is a universal paradoxical phenomenon ordering various dynamic and threshold systems by a noise of certain intensity making them much more sensitive to weak periodic signals.
+Stochastic resonance (SR) is a very common paradoxical phenomenon of ordering various dynamic and threshold systems under the influence of noise of a certain intensity, which makes them more sensitive to weak periodic signals.

 Stochastic amplification of weak signals in an RF SQUID with ScS contact at 0<T<Tc

-SR in RF SQUID with an near-atomic-size point contact (ScS ASC) is modified with the temperature rise due to smearing of the energy barrier between adjacent metastable current states of the loop thus resulting a change in the gain of the stochastically amplified weak signal.
-At high enough temperature, the SQUID behavior of ScS-SQUID resembles that of a SIS-SQUID.
+SR in RF SQUID with a near-atomic-size point contact (ScS ASC) is modified with the temperature rise due to smearing of the energy barrier between adjacent metastable current states of the loop thus resulting a change in the gain of the stochastically amplified weak signal.
+At high enough temperature, the SQUID behavior of ScS-SQUID resembles that of a SIS-SQUID [11].

 SR in RF SQUID with shunted ScS junction